 - Friday: the other figure tied at #30.

 I hope you’ll follow it, even if it has nothing to do with presidential politics.
 You might learn something!
-And I’ll continue to share political ideas in between.
+I promise to continue sharing political ideas in between.

 Thanks so much for reading,